MohamedSabith97/Functional-Doc_HRM/New_Format.md

 The Iqama is a Residential permit for resident in KSA, and this KSA Government identification for residence.
 In case of missing or damaged the Iqama ID card, then employee can raise a request to reissue the ID card.

+And this request will create from Case and Task Management by users and customer from portal.

 | [Newly Requested Reissue](#newly-requested-reissue) > [Followup Dept Approval](#followup-department-approval) > [Manpower Dept Approval](#manpower-department-approval) > [Payment Requested](#payment-requested-2) > [Waiting for Issue](#waiting-for-issue) > [Receive in Lodging](#receive-in-lodging-1) > [Put in Envelope](#put-in-envelope-2) > [Completed](#completed-10) |